lambdaxymox/lambdaxymox_website/content/01-projection_matrices.md

 the relevant coordinate transformations to create the final result.
 We chose a view space coordinate system where the horizontal axis points to the right, the vertical axis points up, and the depth axis points into the view volume.
 This has the benefit of keeping all of the computations in the same orthonormal frame, which makes the behavior of the projection more obvious.
+Operating in real projective space allows us to express our rendering problems in a coordinate system and scale independent way, such that the choice of coordinate system is a degree of freedom for the problem at hand.
+Moreover, the coordinate system independent formulation is a low-key form of separation of concerns in software engineering for spatial computing domains.

 We show how to construct perspective and orthographic projection transformations in {math}`\mathbb{RP}^{3}` from any view space orthonormal frame to any clip coordinate frame by first defining the matrix